 - Target audience: Be sure to define the target audience so sellers can create personalised sales pitches and engagement activities.

-- Sales methodologies: Sellers must understand the organisation’s sales methodology, workflow, essential tools, and best practices.
+- Sales methodologies: Sellers must understand the organisation’s sales methodology, workflow, essential tools, and best sales practices.
 Sales plays and coaching are unique to each organisation.

 - Public speaking: Speaking to individuals and groups is part of everyday sales roles.
 Sellers can benefit from public speaking sessions to build confidence and clarity in speech as they pitch to prospects.